Siemens

 Considerations for 1200 and 1500 Devices

-The requirements listed below apply when connecting to the S7-1200 and S7-1500 types, through either the Siemens Drivers or the Siemens Enhanced Driver options:
+The requirements listed below apply when connecting to the S7-1200 and S7-1500 types, through either the Siemens drivers or the Siemens Enhanced driver options.
+The drivers are split into their own sections as the requirements will differ when using Symbolic addressing with the Siemens Enhanced driver.

 This change may require the hardware configuration to be recompiled and downloaded.
 Additionally, disabling "optimized access" for the data block(s) you are attempting to read may also improve the reliability of tag reads.

 Additionally, some S7-1200 and S7-1500 devices have an onboard OPC UA server that can be enabled to connect over the OPC UA server instead of using the Siemens driver.
-OPC UA allows you to browse tags, while the legacy drivers require you to address each tag manually.
+OPC UA allows you to browse tags, instead of addressing each tag manually.